Transfer Student Experience

 Student life at UGA is dynamic and energizing.
 Ours is a campus that never sleeps, and while we encourage you to get sufficient amounts of rest, we want you to get involved and get engaged.

-The Division of Student Affairs comprises 19 campus departments that enhance the learning environment for students by stimulating the learning process, integrating the in-class and out-of-class experiences, promoting an environment conducive to growth and discovery and facilitating intellectual, spiritual, social, occupational, physical, cultural and emotional development.
+The Division of Student Affairs is comprised of 20 campus departments that enhance the learning environment for students by stimulating the learning process, integrating the in-class and out-of-class experiences, promoting an environment conducive to growth and discovery and facilitating intellectual, spiritual, social, occupational, physical, cultural and emotional development.

 Q: How do I get involved on campus?

-A. Your lifeline for making the most of your time at UGA is the Center for Student Activities and Involvement (CSAI).
-The nearly 700 registered students organizations on campus represent a broad range of topics from politics to religion, sports and recreation to philanthropy and community service.
+A: Your lifeline for making the most of your time at UGA is the Center for Student Activities and Involvement (CSAI).
+The 800 + registered students organizations on campus represent a broad range of topics from politics to religion, sports and recreation to philanthropy and community service.
 There is something for everyone.
-Visit the website, or stop by the CSAI in room 102 of the Tate Student Center if you’d like to discuss your options with a living, breathing human.
+Visit the involvement network, or stop by the CSAI in room 102 of the Tate Student Center if you’d like to discuss your options with a living, breathing human.

 Q: Does UGA have fraternities or sororities?